 The rest in circuit walls this universe.

-*This is the second Kingdom Poets post about John Milton
+*This is the second Kingdom Poets post about John Milton: first post and third post

 Entry written by D.S.
 Martin.
 He is the award-winning author of the poetry collections Poiema (Wipf & Stock) and So The Moon Would Not Be Swallowed (Rubicon Press).
 They are both available at: www.dsmartin.ca